chiappo98/fast_detector_Response/README.md

 <idrun>           #(True or False) run identifier (UUID)   ---> if True, read also line 7
 <idrun>           #idrun
 ```
-The parameters are written in the config file by the bash script, without any space or any other sign.
+The parameters are written in the config file by the bash script, without any space or any other sign. *launch_splitted_response.sh* further copy and modifies the original *config.txt* into *#n* configuration files (named *config_n.txt*), necessary for the submission of *#n* parallel jobs on HTCondor.

-Since we want to

 Once logged on neutrino-01 (same procedure applied in [Fast_resp installation](#fast_resp-installation)) you can launch the detector response through the bash script with the following command
 ```